guertinlab/Nascent_RNA_Methods/README.md

 ## DEGRADATION RNA INTEGRITY

-We measure RNA degradation by quantifying the ...
+We measure RNA degradation by searching for overlap between paired end reads with `flash` and the resultant histogram output.
+An _ad hoc_